EduardoVila/lendBooksApi/README.md

 # Lend Books API

-This project uses Node.js, TypeScript, TypeORM, Express.js, Jest.js and Yup, the database used is SQlite, after clone this repo remember to setup the application.
+This project uses Node.js, TypeScript, TypeORM, Express.js, Jest.js, and Yup, the database used is SQLite, after clone this repo remember to setup the application.

 This project have five features: